 5. Myth: Long-Term Use of Birth Control Will Make You Infertile

 Fertility varies from one female to another.
-It is true that long-term use of birth control methods have no negative effect on your future fertility.
-So, the contraception type, be it any, will not affect your ability to have child in the future.
+It is true that long-term use of birth control methods has no negative effect on your future fertility.
+So, the contraception type, be it any, will not affect your ability to have a child in the future.
 Most of the contraceptives are reversible.

 However, we cannot say so for sterilization.
 But, if you have been diagnosed with STIs, then you should get its treatment.
 STIs may affect your ability to get pregnant later.